cameronwp/hurtlingthrough.space/src/pages/posts/2017119-refactoring-the-gatsby-starter-blog/index.md

 I admit that I hated JSX when it came on the scene.
 "HTML in my _JavaScript_!?
 Are they crazy?"
 But now I love it.
 JSX works well with concept of functionally composing reusable components, and now I can't imagine building front ends without it.
 Recognizing that I came around to enjoy combining HTML and JS, I'm wary of my strong distaste for defining styles in JSX, but I can't shake the thought that this is a terrible idea.

 The reason why HTML in JS works well is that great components are _reusable_.
 Functional JavaScript is wonderful JavaScript.
 It's common to want to map many identical components onto a page, stamping out each one with different data.
 Good CSS is also reusable.
 But native CSS already has a super useful construct for repeatability: classes (not to mention new features like [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables)).
-No JavaScript necessary to reuse a class.
+No JavaScript necessary to reuse styles.

 `rhythm()` is a [Typography.js](https://kyleamathews.github.io/typography.js/) method for programmatically changing styles relative to a base condition.
 A number of other instances of Typography.js methods litter the blog starter kit, notably the `scale()` method.
 I can appreciate the idea of simplifying the orchestration of large-scale, interrelated CSS changes.
 However, the end result is markup with too much going on with the only advantage being fewer CSS classes.
-Take another look at the base iteration of src/layouts/index.js - it's a confusing soup of structure and style, with content hiding between the lines.
+Take another look at the base iteration of src/layouts/index.js - it's a confusing soup of structure and style with content hiding between the lines.

 Clean markup is more maintainable, so I'm keeping my styles separate from structure and sticking with classes.
 I've added [`gatsby-plugin-sass`](https://www.npmjs.com/package/gatsby-plugin-sass) and I'm slowly removing Typography functions (or at least, not adding any new ones).